izayoijiichan/Izayoi.Data/Izayoi.Data.DbDataMapper/README.md

 This library really shines when used in conjunction with the `Izayoi.Data.DbCommandAdapter`.

 ___
-Last updated: 5 January, 2025
+Last updated: 24 November, 2025
 Editor: Izayoi Jiichan

 *Copyright (C) 2024 Izayoi Jiichan.
 All Rights Reserved.*